MaxStrange/pyACC/acc/README.md

 This folder contains all the code for pyACC.
 From an end-user's perspective, api.py is the only module that will be used.
 This module multiplexes the
-@acc decorators according to the ~OpenACC 2.5 standard and calls into the frontend module.
+@acc decorator according to the ~OpenACC 2.7 standard and calls into the frontend module.

 The frontend will then call the appropriate backend according to what